-Appendix G - V.25bis Operation
+Appendix D - V.25bis Operation

-Chapter 5 described a set of commands which let the Series II Modem dial, hang-up, and be configured for various applications.
+Chapter 4 described a set of commands which let the modem dial, hang-up, and be configured for various applications.
 However, these commands, the AT command set, are only functional when the DTE transmits data asynchronously.
-That is, they cannot be used with synchronous equipment such as that found in IBM's Binary Synchronous Communications (BSC) and Synchronous Data Link Control (SDLC) environments.
+That is, they cannot be used with synchronous equipment such as that found in IBM's Binary Synchronous Communications (BSC) and Synchronous Data Link Control (SDLC)\ environments.